 Ivanka Trump often finds herself in situations where she's the only woman, or one of few.
 This is partially because her father's administration is so heavily male (and white), and partially because most government officials still tend to be men.
-(Although women, especially women of color, made historic strides during the 2018 midterm election.)
+(Although women, especially women of colour, made historic strides during the 2018 US midterms.)

 "Very few people are really intently listening to her, which is interesting," Wood told Refinery29.
 "Maybe during a couple of moments, but they're being polite.
 They're not leaning forward, or aiming their bodies toward her."
 This might suggest that they don't think she's an expert on the subject, but it could also be a sign of the formality of the situation — Wood said that you could interpret this type of response in more than one way.

 "The two men next to her [Sen. Chris Coons from Delaware, a Democrat, and Foreign Affairs Committee Chair Rep. Ed Royce, a Republican from California] have their hands folded on their paperwork," Wood continued.
 "It's a more closed body language posture."